frippz/frippz.se/_posts/2016-02-04-fixing-blurry-text-on-hardware-accelerated-elements.md

 published: 2016-02-04
 ---

-A customer project I was working had the need for animated bubbles with text in them.
-They were working as information overlays and needed to move around smoothly.
+A customer project I was working on had the need for animated bubbles with text in them.
+They were used as information overlays and needed to move around smoothly.
 To accomplish this, all you need to do is apply `transform: translate3d(0,0,0);` to the element in question to enable hardware acceleration in most modern browsers.
 This, however, caused another issue; blurry text.

 Doing a little bit of researched revealed that for example Chrome and Safari transforms vector based text into textures when you apply `translate3d`, which in turn risks causing blurry text on the elements in question.
 The fix seems suspiciously simple.